BlueTan/i-m-not-gonna-put-this-in-my-CV/description.md

 The system uploads the image data to the IBM Cloudant.

 ### IBM Cloudant
 IBM Cloudant® is a distributed database that is optimized for handling heavy workloads that are typical of large, fast-growing web and mobile apps.
 Available as an SLA-backed, fully managed IBM Cloud™ service, Cloudant elastically scales throughput and storage independently.
-The image data is saved inside the IBM Cloudant
+The image data is saved inside the IBM Cloudant is easily accessible within a short span of time from anywhere around the world.
+This is especially helpful for our project as time is of the essence for emergency medical services.
+The images uploaded into IBM Cloudant from our surveillance system is then sent to IBM Image Recognition to identify if elderly is injured or not.

 ### IBM Image Recognition
+By utilising the Watson Machine Learning inside IBM Image Recognition services, we use it to determine if elderly has been immobile for 2 minutes.
+If he/she has been lying on the floor for 75% of the time (1 minute 30 seconds) and has not stood up, the data will be sent over to IBM Cloud Functions and Apache OpwnWhisk.

 ### IBM Cloud Functions and Apache OpenWhisk